neuronsimulator/nrn/modelspec/programmatic/mechanisms/nmodl.rst

 Pointer
 """""""

-Basically what is needed is a way to implement the hoc statement
+Basically what is needed is a way to implement the Python statement

 .. code-block::
     none

-    section1.var1_mech1(x1) =  section2.var2_mech2(x2)
+    section1(x1).mech1.var1 =  section2(x2).mech2.var2

-efficiently from within a mechanism without having to explicitly connect them through assignment at the HOC level everytime the :samp:`{var2}` might change.
+efficiently from within a mechanism without having to explicitly connect them through assignment at the Python level everytime the :samp:`{var2}` might change.

 First of all, the variables which point to the values in some other mechanism are declared within the NEURON block via